hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 <!-- Code generated from the comments of the GlobalRoutingSettings struct in builder/vsphere/clone/step_customize.go; DO NOT EDIT MANUALLY -->

-The settings here must match the IP/mask of at least one network_interface supplied to customization.
+The settings must match the IP address and subnet mask of at least one `network_interface` for the customization.

 <!-- End of code generated from the comments of the GlobalRoutingSettings struct in builder/vsphere/clone/step_customize.go; -->

 <!-- Code generated from the comments of the GlobalRoutingSettings struct in builder/vsphere/clone/step_customize.go; DO NOT EDIT MANUALLY -->

-- `ipv4_gateway` (string) - The IPv4 default gateway when using network_interface customization on the virtual machine.
+- `ipv4_gateway` (string) - Specifies the IPv4 default gateway when using `network_interface` customization.

-- `ipv6_gateway` (string) - The IPv6 default gateway when using network_interface customization on the virtual machine.
+- `ipv6_gateway` (string) - Specifies the IPv6 default gateway when using `network_interface` customization.

 <!-- End of code generated from the comments of the GlobalRoutingSettings struct in builder/vsphere/clone/step_customize.go; -->